 You put the stone on the wheel, and you have to be very careful and make sure you are sitting on the wheel in a safe way, otherwise stones can crack, and some already existing feathers in the rough material can enlarge.
 Therefore you have to make sure the stone is secure and tight in the tool.

 There are different tools for different parts of the stone.
-Fasting the girdle requires one tool, fasting the crown involves another tool, and fasting the bottom of the stone uses another.
+Faceting the girdle requires one tool, faceting the crown involves another tool, and fasting the bottom of the stone uses another.
 We use about ten different tools for the different parts of the stone that we’re cutting and for creating the shape of the stone.

 What other industry players do you work with on a regular basis?